Provable and Efficient Continual Representation Learning: Introduction

-{In summary, this work makes key contributions to continual representation learning from empirical, theoretical, and algorithmic perspectives.
-In the remainder of the paper, we discuss related work, detail our empirical and theoretical findings on CRL, and present the ESPN algorithm and its evaluations.}
+{In summary, this work makes key contributions to continual representation learning from empirical, theoretical, and algorithmic perspectives. {We remark that our main work focuses on the task-incremental CL setting with parameter-isolation.} However, we anticipate that the high-level principles arising from our findings will inform alternative continual learning strategies as well.
+In the remainder of the paper, we discuss the related work, detail our empirical and theoretical findings on CRL, and present the ESPN algorithm and its evaluations. }